julienrbrt/ut_bitinc_project/README.md

 # BIT Inc. 2020 - Bolk Assignment

-## TX-TANGO Data Importer & Driver Style Analysis
+## Transics TX-TANGO Data Importer & Driver Style Analysis

 The program will import data from Transics directly into the database.
 It will checks what fields are already present in the database before importing.